 2. CUT BACK ON YOUR PAPER-TOWEL HABIT

 Washable viscose cloths are far more absorbent than paper; they can soak up 10 times their weight in liquid.
-Try Super Amazing kitchen cloths, $4 for 2; traderjoes.com
+Try Super Amazing kitchen cloths, $4 for 2; traderjoes.com for stores.

 Nonstick ceramic is a healthier choice — and chicken breasts still lift right off.
 Try Cuisinart GreenGourmet cookware, $275 for 4 pieces; vivaterra.com

 If everyone in the United States replaced just one package of paper napkins with cloth, we’d save 1 million trees.
 Try Natsumi napkins, $30 for 2; natsumi.bigcartel.com

 These take 50 percent less energy to produce than virgin glass.
 Try tumblers made from old wine bottle bottoms from The Green Glass Co., $38 for 4; greenglass.com

 If you’re replacing countertops, consider recycled glass over quarried stone.
 From $110 per sq. foot (installed); vetrazzo.com